up42/up42-py/docs/reference/workflow-reference.md

 ### get_workflow_tasks()

-The `get_workflow_tasks` function returns a list of the workflow tasks in a workflow.
+The `get_workflow_tasks` function returns a list of workflow tasks in a workflow.

 ```python
 get_workflow_tasks(basic)